Robust Equilibria in General Competing Mechanism Games: Introduction

-This paper proposes a general competing mechanism game of \emph{incomplete information} where a principal's general mechanism allows him to send a message to himself at the same time agents send messages and these messages altogether determine an action.
-A principal does not observe other principals' mechanisms when he sends a message to himself.
-A principal's mechanism that assigns a set of actions conditional on agents' messages (Szentes (2010)) is strategically equivalent to a general mechanism.
-Therefore, the set of mechanisms in Szentes (2010) can be nested into the set of general mechanisms.
+Another difficulty arises from the adoption of the modeling convention from the mechanism design in a model for a single principal.
+At least, it is conceptually feasible that a principal offer a set-valued mechanism in which agents' messages only specify a subset of actions from which the principal subsequently chooses any action he wants.
+However, the literature focuses on a standard single-valued mechanism in which agents' messages fully determine the principal's action even though a principal, in principle, may offer a set-valued mechanism.
+This is because any equilibrium allocation given a set-valued mechanism can be reproduced by a corresponding incentive compatible direct mechanism, thanks to the Revelation Principle.
+However, Szentes (2010) points out that a principal may want to use a set-valued mechanism in the competing mechanism games of complete information, in order to keep the freedom of choosing his action at a later stage of the game.

-In a model with a single principal, the Revelation Principle holds for both set-valued mechanisms in Szentes (2010) and general mechanisms in this paper: For any equilibrium given any set valued mechanism or any general mechanism, there exists an incentive compatible direct mechanism where agents' messages uniquely determine the principal's action and the equilibrium allocation is preserved by a truth-telling equilibrium.
-Therefore, in a model with a single principal, the mechanism design with set-valued mechanisms in Szentes (2010) or general mechanisms in this paper is no different from the mechanism design with the single-valued mechanisms.
-Szentes shows that such an equivalence breaks down in a model of complete information with multiple principals.
+This paper studies how to tackle these difficulties in the competing mechanism games of incomplete information where a principal's general mechanism allows him to send a message to himself at the same time agents send messages and these messages altogether determine an action.
+A principal's set-valued mechanism that assigns a subset of actions conditional on agents' messages is strategically equivalent to a general mechanism.
+Therefore, the set of set-valued mechanisms can be nested into the set of general mechanisms.